fertapric/pong-wars/README.md

 # Pong Wars

 It's the eternal battle between day and night, good and bad.
 Written in JavaScript with some HTML & CSS in one index.html.
-Feel free to reuse the code and create your own version.
+Feel free to reuse the codeassd and create your own version.

 ## Development